-That's because live video streaming is not just a great alternative to in-person activities and other media, but even better choice and more useful option in certain situations.
+That's because live video streaming is not just a great alternative to in-person activities and other media, but an even better choice and more useful option in certain situations.
 To better explain why live video has become so popular, we've listed a couple of reasons and use cases for why and how live video is helping organizations across different industries better their operations and overcome their unique challenges.

-Why You Should Consider Live Video Streaming
+Benefits of Live Video Streaming

 Moreover, people suffering from contagious diseases risk passing it to other people.
 A clear example is the ongoing COVID-19 pandemic, which makes gathering in groups is a big no-no. Live video streaming allows you to reach everyone, regardless of where they are and whether they can physically attend the event.
 With live streaming, you're not bound by geographical distance or size of the audience.